 The bill would apply to employers with 5 or more employees and employees would be eligible to request bereavement leave if employed for at least 30 days prior to the commencement of the leave.

 Unless an employer’s existing policy provides otherwise, the bereavement leave may be unpaid; however, employees would be able to use other leave balances otherwise available to them (e.g., vacation, personal leave, accrued and available sick leave, or paid time off).
 Employers can also require employees to provide documentation of the death within 30 days of the 1st date of the leave.

 Employer Next Steps

-  Employers with California employees should keep a close eye on whether this employment-related legislation is signed into law (including those not discussed in this article) and will want to amend any leave policies and job postings accordingly.
-In addition, if passed, employers should prepare to comply with the new pay data reporting requirements in 2023.
+Employers with California employees may want to take a look at any current leave policies or job posting and amend them to comply with these legislative changes.
+In addition, employers should prepare to comply with the new pay data reporting requirements in 2023.

 - Pay Scale Disclosure & Reporting: Senate Bill 1162

 - Extension of Supplemental Sick Leave: Assembly Bill 152

 - Expansion of Designated Persons: Assembly Bill 1041

 - Bereavement Leave: Assembly Bill 1949